-Invented by a patissier Josef Keller at an upscale cafe near Bonn in the 1920s.
-He came from the Black Forest region, hence the name (this is speculation, but sounds right).
-This recipe was created by Nadia Hassani and published in 'Spoonfuls of Germany,' which is available for purchase on TheTasteOfGermany.com
+A classic cake of cherries, chocolate and cream invented by patissier Josef Keller at an upscale cafe near Bonn in the 1920s.
+Keller came from the Black Forest region, hence the name (this is speculation, but sounds right).

 - 4 squares semi sweet chocolate 1 oz each